 Jens Larsen helps you learn to improvise over common jazz chord progressions using basic, familiar solo vocabulary!

-Mastering Chord Changes & Improvising
+Mastering Chord Changes & Improvising Jazz Standards

-The last step to learning the chord changes for a song is to practice it in different keys.
+The last step to learning the chord changes for songs is to practice it in different keys.
 Most standards are usually rehearsed and called in just one key, which is generally practiced by musicians across all instruments.
 With some tunes, though, players on different instruments will learn them in different keys best suited for the quirks of their instrument.

 “Autumn Leaves,” on our list above, is a great example.
 This tune is often played in G minor, though many players learn it in E minor and some even play it in A minor as well!
-Learning the song in two or three of these keys will help you be prepared if and when somebody calls the tune in an unusual key.
+Learning songs in two or three of these keys will help you be prepared if and when somebody calls the tune in an unusual key.

 Thankfully, once you know the chord changes to a tune it’s often very easy to transpose it between keys!
 The actual changes between chords stay the same, just the positions will shift up or down the neck of your guitar, depending on which chords you’re switching between.
 Devoting even an hour to learning some tunes in different keys can pay massive dividends for when you go to jam sessions or other gigs where you’ll need to play tunes immediately after hearing them.

 Beyond learning the chord changes, learning how to improvise a solo is the final step in learning a jazz standard.
-This is the most difficult part of learning a song by far, but it can also be the most rewarding — particularly once you’re able to play smoothly without losing the form or struggling to play over changes!
+This is the most difficult part of learning songs by far, but it can also be the most rewarding — particularly once you’re able to play smoothly without losing the form or struggling to play over changes!